Minors – Emancipation of Minor – Vermont

 (c) At least 30 days prior to the hearing, notice shall be given to the minor’s parents, guardian or other person charged with the custody of the minor, unless the court finds that their addresses are unknown, or that there are other reasons notice cannot be given.

-(d) If the minor has been committed to the custody or guardianship of the commissioner of social and rehabilitation services, or a petition has been filed to commit the minor to the custody of the commissioner, the commissioner shall be a party to the action under this chapter.
+(d) If the minor has been committed to the custody or guardianship of the Commissioner for Children and Families, or a petition has been filed to commit the minor to the custody of the Commissioner, the Commissioner shall be a party to the action under this chapter.

-(e) Any action under this chapter may be consolidated with any other action in the probate court involving the interest or welfare of the minor.
+(e) Any action under this chapter may be consolidated with any other action in the Probate Division of the Superior Court involving the interest or welfare of the minor.

 (f) The burden of proving facts necessary to sustain the petition shall be on the minor and shall be by a preponderance of the evidence.
 (Added 1995, No. 145 (Adj.
 Sess.), § 1.)

 (a) After completion of the hearing and consideration of the record, the court shall make findings and issue its order.
 If the court finds that the minor meets the criteria in subsection 7151(b) of this chapter and that emancipation would be in the best interests of the minor, the court shall forthwith issue an order of emancipation.